panique/vagrant-lamp-bootstrap/README.md

 ### Whaaaaat ?

-This is a reduced-to-the-max Vagrant setup file, that will:
+This is a reduced-to-the-max Vagrant setup file for a quick development stack.
+It will:

 * setup a Ubuntu 14.04 LTS "Trustry Thar" 64bit box